Digital WireLess Dental X rays

 Digital X-rays provide pictures of the teeth, surrounding bones and tissues, which help our cosmetic dentists; Dr.kaviani and Dr, Tehranian identify any dental problems.
 These dental X-rays can show cavities, wisdom teeth, and bone loss that cannot be seen during a visual examination.
 For this reason, digital X-rays are invaluable in helping us detect and diagnose any dental issues that may be present.
 For dentists to appropriately diagnose patients, a complete set of X-rays is needed, and now can be taken without exposure to unnecessary radiation!

 You can simply sit back and relax, while a small sensor — which acts like a digital wireless camera is positioned briefly inside your mouth.
-Although it operates much like the traditional x-rays, your exposure is up to 90% less with digital x-rays.
+Although it operates much like the traditional dental x rays, your exposure is up to 90% less with digital x-rays.

 What We See Is What We Get :